abugher/executor/README.txt

 correspond to exactly one function name.
 The usage function itself, for example, has an empty usage file to suppress the warning, but does not contain conditions to output its own usage.

+Integration with other projects seems difficult.
+It would be nice for other projects to be able to include this as a subproject to make use of the framework.